bday-boy/aiokemon/README.md

 ### Fuzzy String Matching

 As mentioned in __Features__, aiokemon can fix small errors in resource names.
-This functionality cannot be toggled for now, but resources are returned immediately when an exact match exists.
+This functionality can be toggled, but resources are returned immediately when an exact match exists.
 This way, overhead only occurs with inexact searches.

 Once again, this functionality was meant to improve the ability of this library to interface with Discord.py.
 With fuzzy string matching, PokeAPI can